MausGames/game-jolt-api-js-library/README.md

 And if your game is written in JavaScript, then **this library is able to connect your game with Game Jolt**.
 (for other languages/engines/platforms take a look [here][2])

+> - automatic login and session handling when executed on Game Jolt
+> - interfaces to send scores and achieve trophies (most important functions)
+> - extremely easy to setup and use

 Documentation for the library can be found [here][3].

 [1]: http://gamejolt.com